History of Christianity: Late antiquity (313 – c. 600)

 Before the fourth century, Judaism had been an approved religion, while Christianity was persecuted as an illegal superstition; during the fourth century, Christianity became favored by emperors and Judaism came to be seen as similar to heresy.
 Still, Augustine of Hippo argued that Jews should not be killed or forcibly converted; they should be left alone because they preserved the teachings of the Old Testament and were "living witnesses" of the New Testament.
 Aside from the Visigothic Kingdom, Jews and Christians peacefully coexisted, for the most part, into the High Middle Ages.
-(Note: The theology of supersessionism claims that Christians have displaced the Jews as God's chosen people; many scholars attribute antisemitism to this concept while others distinguish between them.)

-Constantine and his successors attempted to fit the church into their political program.
-Church leaders responded with the first fully articulated limitation on secular authority based on the church as a separate entity, arguing that the church was not part of the empire so much as the empire was part of the universal church.
-During this period, the successors to Peter as Bishop of Rome (known as the Pope) had limited influence, and they lacked the power to break free of secular involvement in church affairs.
-However, papal influence rose as eastern patriarchs looked to the Pope to resolve disagreements.
+Imperial and ecclesiastical politics grew increasingly intertwined, and Christianity moved from being the church of outsiders into the heart of state politics.
+Church leaders responded with the first fully articulated limitation on secular authority.
+However, the successors to Peter as Bishop of Rome (known as the Pope) had limited influence, and they lacked the power to break free of secular involvement in church affairs.
+Entanglement with the state continued to be problematic into the twentieth-century.